HL7/fhir-mdi-ig/input/pagecontent/specification.md

 This specification defines the following resources.
 An overview and list of examples is available on the [Artifacts Index Summary](artifacts.html).

 **Profiles defined for MDI CMS and EDRS exchange use case:**
-* Bundle - Document MDI to EDRS
+* Bundle - Document MDI and EDRS
-* Composition - MDI to EDRS
+* Composition - MDI and EDRS
 * Observation - Cause of Death Part 1
 * Observation - Contributing Cause of Death Part 2
 * Observation - Death Date